 Camping Peach Cobbler Recipe.
 This easy dessert is the perfect cast iron recipe to finish off any meal!
-All you need are cans of peaches, a yellow cake mix, cinnamon, and butter!
+All you need are cans of peaches, a yellow cake mix, and butter!

 Camping food has a special place in my heart.